DFHack/dfhack/README.rst

 liquids-here
 ============
-Run the liquid spawner with the current/last settings made in liquidsgo (if no settings in liquidsgo were made it paints a point of 7/7 magma by default).
+Run the liquid spawner with the current/last settings made in liquids (if no settings in liquids were made it paints a point of 7/7 magma by default).
 Intended to be used as keybinding.
 Requires an active in-game cursor.

 mode